-Once on the beach, they built a tree house and prepared to contact the Aucas.
+Once on the beach, they built a treehouse for safety and prepared to contact the Aucas.
 On Friday, January 6th, a visit from an Auca man and two women encouraged the missionaries.
 They spent several hours together and even gave the man a ride in the plane.

 Saturday, no Aucas appeared, but Sunday morning when Nate flew over the site, he spotted some Auca men walking toward their beach.
 At 12:30 PM Nate made his prearranged radio call to his wife Marj back at the mission station: “Looks like they’ll be here for the early afternoon service.
 Pray for us!
 This is the day!
 Will contact you at 4:30.”